Week 16 NFL Picks: Over/Under Projections, Odds Advice and Line Spreads

 While Mayfield is up to 21 touchdowns and 11 interceptions, the aggressive nature of new head coach Gregg Williams can't go uncited as part of the reason for the upswing.
 His comments after beating Denver say quite a bit, according to the Associated Press (via ESPN.com).

 "We came up here to win a ballgame," Williams said.
-"I don't think anybody's worried about me not being aggressive and we came up here to win it.
-Offensively we were going to win it right there.
+"I don't think anybody's worried about me not being aggressive, and we came up here to win it.
+Offensively, we were going to win it right there.
 If not, defensively we're going to come back and do it.
 Pretty similar going all-out blitz the last several plays.
 That's the aggressive nature of the team."

 Seeing the Browns favored against anyone by seven points in December is a new sight for most, though here it makes plenty of sense.